 This transformative practice helps increase confidence, because there is inherent value in knowing how to protect yourself.
-For those of our clients who have experienced trauma, studying martial arts has supported them in feeling safe again.
+For those of our students who have experienced trauma, studying martial arts has supported them in feeling safe again.
 Learning how to carry oneself and moving from victimhood to radiating confident, assertive energy is a key part of healing.

 Martial arts are also an excellent supplement to meditation practice.
-The “Budo” (warrior spirit) taught in martial arts classes helps our clients develop the concentration needed to succeed in work, school, and other challenging environments.
+The “Budo” (warrior spirit) taught in martial arts classes helps our students develop the concentration needed to succeed in work, school, and other challenging environments.

 Gichin Fukakoshi, the founder of Shotokan Karate, once wrote, “For the practitioner of Karate, nothing is difficult.”
 What he meant was that, through the practice of the martial arts, one develops the ability to meet and overcome any challenge.
-For many of our clients, the main challenge is living a joyful, stable life, free of the behaviors and states of mind that used to hold them back.
+For many of our students, the main challenge is living a joyful, stable life, free of the behaviors and states of mind that used to hold them back.

 The martial arts have been scientifically demonstrated to reduce stress and anxiety.
 A recent review of several studies by the National Institutes of Health found that “T’ai Chi and other related practices demonstrated…. beneficial effects for various populations on a range of psychological well-being measures, including depression, anxiety, general stress management, and self-efficacy.”
 We witness these benefits first-hand every day at Red Mountain.

 Progress in martial arts depends on having knowledgeable instructors and those at RMS are imminently qualified.

 Our founder and executive director, Josh White, is the senior instructor at Red Mountain.
 He began his martial arts training in 1990 under the tutelage of Shihan Elliott Edwards.
 Shihan Edwards was a sixth-degree black belt, and at the time of his death was the ranking student of the system’s late founder, Hanshi Norman Armstrong.
 After the passing of these imminent martial arts masters, Josh took up the mantle of assisting Shihan David Lee, Ten-Chi Kenpo’s current head, in propagating the system to a new generation of students.

 A third-degree black belt, Josh is currently the second-ranking active instructor of Ten-Chi Kenpo worldwide.